Autónomo vs Sociedad Limitada (SL): differences, costs, and when to switch

 | Over 300,000 € | 47% |

-Regional rates vary by comunidad autónoma.
-The quarterly advance payment (Modelo 130) is 20% of net income.
+Regional brackets vary by autonomous community.
+The quarterly pago fraccionado (Modelo 130) is 20% of the rendimiento neto.

 SL: Impuesto sobre Sociedades

-- Newly created companies: 15% for the first two years with positive taxable income
+- Newly formed companies: 15% for the first two years with a positive taxable base

-If the shareholder wants to extract profits as dividends, these are taxed additionally in the shareholder's IRPF:
+If the shareholder wants to extract company profits as dividends, these are additionally taxed in the shareholder's IRPF:

 | Dividend bracket | Rate |